daicatam001/vue3-currency-input/README.md

-# vue3-currency-input
+# vue3-numeric-input

-A simple Vue 3 directive that helps show number of input in currency format
+A simple Vue 3 directive that helps show number of input in numeric format

 ### Note
 Currently directive only works with integer number.
 Supporting float number is comming soon.